If you are pregnant or have a medical condition, you should always see a doctor if you think you have cystitis.

 Getting the most from your treatment

-- If your symptoms do not improve within two days of taking sodium citrate, or if you develop a high temperature, you should see your doctor.
+- If your symptoms do not improve within two days of taking sodium citrate, or if you develop a high temperature, you should contact your doctor.

 - You might find it helpful to ask your pharmacist to recommend a suitable painkiller.
 Paracetamol or ibuprofen can also help to ease the pain and discomfort of cystitis.